nqzero/PUPL/PUPL.md

 - non-production use is free, as is production use on up to 10 cores
 - you may need to pay for use beyond that, but prices are capped at a maximum and non-discriminatory
 - you can freely copy, modify and distribute the software
-- if you redistribute under more restrictive terms, the 10 free cores don't apply
+- if you distribute a derivative work under more restrictive terms, eg without source, you need to pay for use (as above) on your users' behalf

 ### The License